Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Theoretical Origins: Symmetry as a Resource

 The MLS channel falls within the rigorous definition of a covariant channel.
 Let $G = \text{SU}(2)$ act on the Hilbert space $\mathcal{H}_d$ via the irreducible representation $U_g$.
 The channel satisfies the covariance condition (see Appendix~\ref{app:covariance} for an explicit proof):

-In the framework of the resource theory of asymmetry \cite{marvian2014extending,bartlett2007reference}, such covariant operations are regarded as ``free'': they cannot generate asymmetry (the resource) from a symmetric state.
+In the framework of the resource theory of asymmetry \cite{marvian2014extending,bartlett2007reference}, such covariant operations are regarded as ``free'' in the sense that they cannot generate asymmetry from a symmetric state.
 The generators $\{J_x, J_y, J_z\}$ form a rank-1 irreducible tensor operator (transforming as a spin-1 representation), whereas the identity operator is a rank-0 scalar (spin-0).
 For the channel to remain SU(2)-covariant, the noise must act isotropically in the sense that it does not single out a preferred direction.
 This is precisely realized in the MLS construction, where the three components of the noise enter symmetrically.